Rolled truck slowing Auckland motorway

 Advertisement

-Meanwhile a crash on the Northwestern motorway is also causing delays.
+Meanwhile a crash on the Northwestern motorway is also causing serious delays.

-A crash is blocking the right eastbound lane just after Royal Rd and congestion is backed up to Fred Taylor Drive.
+A crash around 2.15pm blocked the right eastbound lane just after Royal Rd and congestion was backed up to Fred Taylor Drive.

-NZTA have advised that motorists pass the scene with care and expect delays.